Last Updated on July 22nd, 2020

 Termites often feed on walls from the outside, and the signs may be visible.
 And once a termite inspection has been done, you will be shown the trails that indicate their presence.

 In order to thrive, termites require a very humid environment.
-They have a very thin layer of skin, and when exposed to a little or no humidity, they can easily dry out and die.
+They have a very thin layer of skin, and when exposed to little or no humidity, they can easily dry out and die.
 Termites often enter your home through the basement, cellar, or foundation of your home since those areas remain more humid than the rest of your home.
 And since termites love humid environments, wood deteriorates faster, making it an easier food source for termites.
 Due to the death of termites from dry environments, termites create “mud tubes” as a form of transportation to keep the humidity in.

 Frass is a key indicator of termites.
 If you see frass in your home, it is the best time to get a termite inspection done.

 Many times structural damage is caused due to weather, aging or insects, you should immediately call an expert repair technician to fix any structural damage.
 Another obvious indicator of the presence of termites in your home is the damage they inflict on your property.
 Here are a few signs of termite damage which will help you understand how does termite damage look like.